0

 Engaged Sessions

 The engaged session metric will also be something new with Google Analytics 4.
-Just like with an active user, an engaged session is when someone spends more than 10 seconds on your site, viewed more than 2 pages, or completed a conversion.
+Just like with an active user, an engaged session is when someone spends more than 10 seconds on your site, viewed more than 2 pages, or completed a key event.

 An additional, new metric in Google Analytics 4 is engaged sessions per user.
 This number can be found by dividing the number of engaged sessions by the number of total users.
 So, if you have 683 engaged sessions and 1,100 total users, your engaged sessions per user is 0.62, or 62%.